Table Of Contents

 Tillamook PUD offers a $250 EV Charger Rebate to residential customers who install a qualifying level 2 charger and a $500 rebate to commercial customers who install a qualifying level 2 charger.

-Non-Residential Utility Rebate Programs for EV Charging Stations in Oregon
+Utility Rebate Programs for Commercial EV Charging Stations in Oregon

 Commercial EV charging station rebates in Oregon are available to multifamily properties, fleet charging hubs, workplaces, publicly available EV chargers, and more.

-Eugene Water & Electric Board commercial customers may receive rebates of up to $1,500 for public Level 2 EV charging stations and up to $15,000 for public DC fast charging stations.
-Eligible commercial customers include businesses, workplaces, fleets, and multifamily dwellings.
+Eugene Water & Electric Board (EWEB) commercial customers may receive rebates of up to $1,500 per port for installing Level 2 EV charging stations at multifamily properties and up to $2,000 per port for installing Level 2 charging stations at qualified multifamily affordable housing sites.

 The Oregon Department of Environmental Quality’s Clean Fuels program allows EV fleets to earn credits.
 Fleet charger owners and operators, as well as EV service providers, can qualify regardless of fleet size.